ric2b/Vivaldi-browser/chromium/docs/enterprise/add_new_policy.md

         sure you get the version and feature flags (such as dynamic_refresh and supported_on) right.
     -   Here are the most used attributes.
-Please note that, all attributes below other than `supported_on` do not change the code behavior.
+Please note that, all attributes below other than `supported_on` and `default_for_enterprise_users` do not change the code behavior.
         -   `supported_on`: It controls the platform and Chrome milestone the policy supports.
+        -   `default_for_enterprise_users`: Its value is applied as a mandatory policy for managed users on Chrome OS unless a different setting is explicitly set.
         -   `dynamic_refresh`: It tells the admin whether the policy value can be changed and take effect without re-launching Chrome.
         -   `per_profile`: It tells the admin whether different policy values